benwhicks/LAK23-causal-modelling/readme.md

 benefits of using software packages are also available in a web based graphical tool called [Dagitty](http://www.dagitty.net/), which will also be covered.

+### Optional: Think of a problem

+Do you have a problem in your research or work where it would help to understand a *causal* effect?
+It may be an intervention that has been performed, or perhaps proposed, whose impact is difficult to untangle from other parts of the learning system (LA examples are available in both our papers, outlined below in *Further reading*).
+If you can think of a problem, bring it along to the session for a chance to work collaboratively on minimising the bias in estimating the causal effect through the development of a causal model.

 ### Optional: Further reading